Jared Harris: Early life

-Education

 Harris was educated at Ladycross School, a former preparatory boarding independent school in the coastal town of Seaford in East Sussex, as were his brothers Jamie and Damian.
 He says, "They were famous for discipline, with cold showers every morning", and that "You were never known by your first name there.
 You were either called by your number, or your last name.
 Since there were three of us, Damian was 'Harris Ma' for major.
 I was 'Harris Mi' for minor, and Jamie was 'Harris Minimus,' being the youngest and the smallest".
 He then attended Downside School, a Catholic boarding independent school in the village of Stratton-on-the-Fosse (near the market town of Shepton Mallet) in Somerset, in South West England.
-He went on to Duke University in the U.S., graduating in 1984 with an BFA in drama, then returned to England to train as an actor at the Central School of Speech and Drama, graduating in 1989.
+He went on to Duke University in North Carolina, United States, graduating in 1984 with a BFA in drama, then returned to England to train as an actor at the Central School of Speech and Drama, graduating in 1989.

 Career

+1983–2008

 Harris began his film career directing Darkmoor (1983), an unfinished feature-length film for Duke University's Freewater Films.
 His first film appearance as an actor was in The Rachel Papers (1989).
-He portrayed the role of the aged Will Robinson in the movie adaptation of the television series Lost in Space.
-Harris portrayed Dr. Charles Ashford in Resident Evil: Apocalypse, Benmont Tench in Jim Jarmusch's Dead Man, and Kenneth Branagh's character's doppelgänger in How to Kill Your Neighbor's Dog.
+He took minor roles in films such as the western romance Far and Away (1992), the historical epic The Last of the Mohicans (1992), and the crime drama Natural Born Killers (1994).
+He took the role of Benmont Tench in Jim Jarmusch's Dead Man (1995).
+He portrayed the role of the aged Will Robinson in the 1998 movie adaptation of the television series Lost in Space.
+That same year he portrayed Vladimir in the controversial black comedy drama film Happiness (1998), written and directed by Todd Solondz.
+He portrayed Kenneth Branagh's character's doppelgänger in How to Kill Your Neighbor's Dog (2000).

-Other notable roles include King Henry VIII in the 2003 film adaptation of the novel The Other Boleyn Girl.
-He also portrayed Andy Warhol in I Shot Andy Warhol and John Lennon in the television movie Two of Us (2000).
-He portrayed Vladimir in the black comedy drama film Happiness (1998), written and directed by Todd Solondz.
-He portrayed the gruff Captain Anderson in the BBC2 adaptation of To the Ends of the Earth; Mac McGrath in the movie Mr. Deeds; Eamon Quinn on the FX series The Riches; and David Robert Jones on Fringe.
-One of his more recent film roles was Ulysses S. Grant in the Steven Spielberg-directed Lincoln.
-He portrayed Lane Pryce in Mad Men from 2009 until 2012 and returned to the series to direct the 11th episode of season 7, which aired in 2015.
+Other notable roles include Andy Warhol in I Shot Andy Warhol, John Lennon in the television movie Two of Us (2000) and King Henry VIII in the 2003 BBC film adaptation of the novel The Other Boleyn Girl.
+Harris portrayed Dr. Charles Ashford in Resident Evil: Apocalypse (2004).
+He portrayed the gruff Captain Anderson in the BBC2 adaptation of To the Ends of the Earth; Mac McGrath in the film Mr. Deeds; Eamon Quinn on the FX series The Riches; and David Robert Jones on Fringe.